The Blind Watchmaker: Synopsis

-Dawkins looks at the evolution of the eye.
+Dawkins looks at convergent evolution, starting with the evolution of eyes.
 Many animals have a patch of light-sensitive cells.
-Natural selection would favor the formation of a "cup" which can detect direction.
-From there you can get a pinhole camera eye, as seen in the chambered nautilus.
+"In a continuous series from flat sheet of light-sensitive cells, through shallow cup to deep cup, each step in the series, however small (or large) the step, would be an optical improvement.
+Now, if you make a cup very deep and turn the sides over, you eventually make a lensless pinhole camera.”
+Such an eye is seen in the chambered nautilus.
 The addition of a lens results in the cephalopod eye.
 "For each of these types of eye, stages corresponding to evolutionary intermediates exist as working eyes among modern animals."
-Any improvements would be favored by natural selection.
-In fact, eyes have evolved several times independently, an example of convergent evolution.
+In fact, eyes have evolved as many as forty times independently.

 He returns to echolocation, noting that "Any animal that can hear at all may hear echoes.
 Blind humans frequently learn to make use of these echoes.
 A rudimentary version of such a skill in ancestral mammals would have provide ample raw material for natural selection to build upon, leading by gradual degrees to the high perfection of bats."
-Echolocation also seems to have evolved several times independently, another example of convergent evolution.
+Echolocation has evolved several times independently (in bats, cave swiftlets, oilbirds and cetaceans), another example of convergent evolution.
+In Australia, many marsupials have evolved to fill the ecological niches occupied by placental mammals on other continents.
+Similar environments create similar selective pressures, which shape similar adaptations.